pratham-s-sengar/Natours-landing/readme.md

 # Natours landing page

 This is the repository for Natours landing page.
-Built by Akshat Trivedi in a course of Advance CSS from Udemy.
+Built by Pratham Singh Sengar.